ukhsa-collaboration/covid19-app-system-public/doc/architecture/guidebook.md

 These are described in more detail in [api-patterns.md](api-patterns.md)

 The following solution patterns take characteristics of these groups into account.
-The patterns are applied in [specific API contracts](./api-contracts), provided by the cloud services backend and consumed by mobile or external systems.
+The patterns are applied in specific [API contracts](api-contracts/README.md), provided by the cloud services backend and consumed by mobile or external systems.
 We use an API specification by example approach based on semi-formal .md files.

 ### API Foundations

-Base principles for communicating over the internet are described in [api-foundation.md](api-foundation.md)
+Base principles for communicating over the internet are described in [api-foundation.md](api-foundation.md) and API security in [api-security.md](api-security.md)

 ## Tech Stacks and Repositories